11x-dev/hint-button-bug/README.md

 The online-go.com code has been hardcoded into this coding challenge.
 You can find the original source code and its inner submodules at: https://github.com/online-go/online-go.com

-With this knowledge, figure out where the missing method should be located, and then add the missing method back in.
+With this knowledge, figure out where the missing method should be located, and then add the code back in.